shahhardikd/Deep-Learning/README.md

 2. Image verification
 3. Image recognition
 4. Image mixing to create art
+5. Creating new names of dinosaurs
+6. Generating music
+7. Creating shakespeare sentences

 and open up the field of Deep Learning to many such applications.